astrotars/stream-android-encrypted-chat/README.md

 }
 ```

 Since our `backend` (see Step 1) does the token generation, these are simple REST calls.
 The tokens returned are frontend auth tokens which allow our client to talk to Stream and Virgil directly.
-Besides listing users, we no longer need our backend to do any work.
+Besides returning a list of users, we no longer need our backend to do any work.

-Now that we have our frontend tokens, let's generate our private keys and register our public keys with virgil:
+Now that we have our frontend tokens, let's generate our private keys and register our public keys with Virgil:

 ```kotlin
 // io/getstream/encryptedchat/MainActivity.kt:45